Decision Navigator

 Our Choices Solution Facilitator

 Here’s where the Our Choices Solution Facilitator comes in.
-By involving others and defining the sexual violence as a community rather than an individual problem, the Solution Facilitator alters decision-makers’ decision calculus by creating more attractive options.
+By involving others and defining sexual violence as a community rather than an individual problem, the Solution Facilitator can alter decision-makers’ decision calculus by creating more attractive options.
 With better Alternatives and better Consequences for their existing Alternatives, people impacted by sexual violence are more likely to make decisions that could lead to deeper healing for themselves and their communities.

 Visit the Decision Blog for blog posts and published articles about the My Choice Decision Navigator and Our Choices Solution Facilitator.
+I provide an introduction to the My Choice Decision Navigator in a fictional dialogue between college students, “Liz Tells Miriam about the My Choice Decision Navigator.”
+The page includes a chart of the PrOACT elements.

 In developing the My Choice Decision Navigator and Our Choices Solution Facilitator, I am indebted to many people, including especially Northwestern University Pritzker School of Law professor Christine Evans, U.S. Geological Survey decision scientist and research ecologist Michael Runge, and Director for Education and Outreach in the Office for Sexual Misconduct Prevention and Support and Assistant Dean of Students in the University at the University of Chicago Vickie R. Sides.
+I dedicate my work on it to Jahmés Tony Finlayson who saw its potential and encouraged me.

 Get the latest